-The House is surrounded by open grassland.
+The House is surrounded by mixed woodland and some open grassland.
 The house is a stone structure with a slate roof along with concrete and flat roof extension.
+There is a two stories over a basement.
+There are several slated stone built buildings to the back of the house.
+These could have utility for bat species.